SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 15. Add `storages` to INSTALLED_APPS in settings.py.
 16. In settings.py add [AWS details]() in the static files section
 17. Add AWS config variables to Heroku
+18. Add [AWS_S3_OBJECT_PARAMETERS]() to `settings.py` to tell the browser to cache static files and therefore improve performance.
+19. Add `media` files to s3 in /media/ folder
+20. Add Stripe `STRIPE_PUBLIC_KEY` and `STRIPE_SECRET_KEY` to Heroku config variables.
+21. Create new webhook for production site using the Heroku site URL followed by `/checkout/wh/` and add `STRIPE_WH_SECRET` to Heroku config variables.
+22. Send a test webhook from Stripe to confirm the connection.

 <a></a>